greenelab/text_mined_hetnet_manuscript/manuscript.md

 Often many tasks require a machine learning model to output reliable probability predictions.
 A model is well calibrated if the probabilities emitted from the model match the observed probabilities: a well-calibrated model that assigns a class label with 80% probability should have that class appear 80% of the time.
 Deep neural network models can often be poorly calibrated [@QJ6hYH8N; @rLVjMJ5l].
-These models are usually over-confidenent in their predictions.
+These models are usually over-confident in their predictions.
 As a result, we calibrated our convolutional neural network using temperature scaling.
 Temperature scaling uses a parameter T to scale each value of the logit vector (z) before being passed into the softmax (SM) function.

 $$\sigma_{SM}(\frac{z_{i}}{T}) = \frac{\exp(\frac{z_{i}}{T})}{\sum_{i}\exp(\frac{z_{i}}{T})}$$

-We found the optimial T by minimizing the negative log likelihood (NLL) of a held out validation set.
+We found the optimal T by minimizing the negative log likelihood (NLL) of a held out validation set.
 The benefit of using this method is the model becomes more reliable and the accuracy of the model doesn't change [@QJ6hYH8N].

 ### Experimental Design